Landau Instability and soliton formation: Holographic setup, dispersion relations and linear instability of superflow

-{\it Holographic setup, dispersion relations, and linear instability of superflow.}--- We first review the results of \cite{amado2014}, which shows that there exists a critical velocity beyond which a holographic superfluid becomes unstable\footnote{Please refer to the supplementary material for the details about our numerics, which is different from that used in \cite{amado2014}.}.
-As such, we will consider a $(2+1)$-dimensional superfluid, which can be described by an Abelian-Higgs model~\cite{3h1,3h2}
+For our later purpose, we here present the holographic model of superfluids as well as the relevant results regarding the linear instability of superflow, which was firstly obtained in \cite{amado2014}\footnote{Please refer to the Appendix for the details about our numerics, which is different from that used in \cite{amado2014}.}.
+As such, we consider a $(2+1)$-dimensional superfluid, which can be described by an Abelian-Higgs model~\cite{hartnoll2008,hartnollj2008}

 in a $(3+1)$-dimensional AdS black hole spacetime